 On March 9th of 1926 while teaching in Fukuyama, Usui sensei had a cerebral hemorrhage after a stroke and died.
 According to Koyama sensei (the 6th President of the Usui Reiki Ryoho Gakkai), this happened during a training class while he was instructing a group of students.
 It is said that he had two previous strokes, both of which he was able to heal himself almost completely afterwards by using Reiki.

 Usui sensei was buried at Saihoji Temple in Tokyo.
-At the time of his death he had over 2000 students along with over 40 branches of the Usui Reiki Ryoho Gakkai throughout Japan.
+At the time of his death it was recorded that he had over 2000 students, along with over 40 branches of the Usui Reiki Ryoho Gakkai throughout Japan.
 Of those 2000 students, only twenty of them were of teacher status.
 One year after his death, students of his placed a memorial at his grave to share the story of Usui sensei with the world.
 At the time of his death, Usui sensei was 61 years old.

 Usui Reiki Ryoho, after Usui sensei